DIDSR/eeDAP/src/inputfilesStudies/2023_HTTPilot_RegistrationTest/README.md

 -----

 ### Terminology Notes

+We are examining the registration accuracy of two different modes of registration, Global and Best.
+Global may also be referred to as the “uncorrected” registration and applies to all ROIs.
+Best registration is ROI-specific correction.

  * Global Registration – the initial 3-point registra4tion sequence.
 Measure distance from target without any correction (except z-focus as necessary)
  * Best Registration – after global registration, fine-tune correction.
 Measure distance after completing Best Registration correction.